 Group FaceTime: Join A Call

-There are several ways you can join a Group FaceTime call:
+No matter which way a group FaceTime call was initiated, there are several ways you can join a Group FaceTime call:

 - Tap the notification you receive in the Notification Center or on the Lock screen, then tap the green FaceTime camera button.